oracle/python-cx_Oracle/doc/src/module.rst

 .. data:: FIXED_CHAR

-   This type object is used to describe columns in a database that are fixed length strings (in Oracle this is CHAR columns); these behave differently in Oracle than varchar2 so they are differentiated here even though the DB API does not differentiate them.
+   This type object is used to describe columns in a database that are fixed length strings (in Oracle these is CHAR columns); these behave differently in Oracle than varchar2 so they are differentiated here even though the DB API does not differentiate them.

    .. note::